FSAI-Atlas/temporal-workflow-cli/README.md

 The `temporal-worker` project watches the MinIO bucket for new workflows.
 When a workflow is deployed:

 1. CLI packages the workflow and uploads to MinIO
+2. Deployment is registered in the database via `temporal-api`
-2. Worker detects the new/updated workflow
+3. Worker detects the new/updated workflow
-3. Worker downloads and extracts the bundle
+4. Worker downloads and extracts the bundle
-4. Worker registers the workflow with appropriate triggers
+5. Worker registers the workflow with appropriate triggers
-5. Workflow becomes available for execution
+6. Workflow becomes available for execution

 See the `temporal-worker` project for more details on the worker configuration.